My parents built their dream house.

 A smaller home in the woods.
 Surrounded by trails and bulrushes – and black bears.

-Which means they sold their house and acreage on Highway 68.
-The acreage even had its own business name, “Karatchuk Acres.”
+Which means they sold their house and most of acreage on Highway 68 – now called “the old place.”

 On September 30th, mom and dad went to their former home.
 One last time before the new owners took possession.
 They walked around the yards, reminiscing, taking photos.
 Sending selfies with, “Saying goodbye.”
-When my dad was ten months old, he moved to that acreage.
-My mom, since she was seventeen, and the three of us girls since birth.
+My dad was ten months old when he moved to that acreage.
+My mom was seventeen, and the three of us girls have lived there obviously shortly after birth.

 Everything went with the sale.
 The front garden, flowerbeds, the apple trees.
 Sheds, garages, and silos.
-The red-weathered barn at the end of the driveway.
+And the “turn here” red-weathered barn at the end of the driveway.

-With the sale also went a huge west yard where my first childhood home stood.
-In 1985, my parents sold our 600 sq.ft. house and we were relocating to my late paternal grandparents house on the same acreage.
-The little house was lifted from the foundation, set onto a moving trailer, and transported to Eriksdale, Manitoba and its new owners.
+The sale also also included a huge west yard where my first childhood home stood.
+In 1985, my parents sold our 600 sq.ft. house.
+It was lifted from its foundation, set onto a moving trailer, and transported to Eriksdale, Manitoba – and to its new owners.
+We relocated to my late paternal grandparents house on the same acreage.

 But this is different.

-When I visit my parents, I’ll see my second house and the acreage.
-My preteen and cusp of adulthood home.
-But from the outside – and afar.
+From this point on, when I visit my parents, I’ll see my second house and the acreage – my preteen and cusp of adulthood home – but from afar.

-On September 19th, I was at my parents’.
-I sat alone eating Chinese food and looking at their new kitchen and great room, where I could’ve fit my former bachelor suite.
+On September 19th, I visited my parents for the last time before they sold the house.
+I sat alone, eating Chinese food and eyeballing their new kitchen.
+Their great room could’ve accommodated my former bachelor suite.
 Then mom came inside.

 “Ready to go to the house?”